course-go/chanoodle/README.md

 #### Persistence

-Replace the previously implemented in-memory storage with persistent one.
+Add a support for an actual relational database.
-For this, you can choose whatever relational database system you like, but [PostgreSQL](https://hub.docker.com/_/postgres) is recommended.
+For this, you can choose whatever relational database system you like.
 As previously mentioned, the library used is also up to you.

-If you choose to use a different database system than PostgreSQL, provide a reasoning in the `REASONING.md` file.
+As with the library, provide a reasoning for the chosen database system in the `REASONING.md` file.

 Please do not use file based solutions like [SQLite](https://sqlite.org/).
 Our goal here, among others, is to practice multi-service communication using Compose